This maple granola has turned me into a cereal blogger (pun totally intended). Why not make this for Mother’s Day?

 2. Measure* all the ingredients (except the almonds and dried fruits) in a large bowl and stir to mix them all well together.

-3. Grease a large rimmed baking tray with more oil or use a baking tray covered with baking paper (or a Silpat) and spread out the oat mixture by shaking the tray gently from side to side.
+3. Grease a large rimmed baking tray with more oil or use a baking tray covered with baking paper (or a Silpat).
+Spread out the oat mixture by shaking the tray gently from side to side.

 5. Leave to cool then add the dried fruits.